We will send you an email to reset your password.

 Washing wool duvet comforters can often make people nervous.
 As you might have to carefully plan.
 We get that your duvet is precious to you as it can be a costly investment.

-But learning how to wash a comforter without ruining it doesn’t have to rocket science.
+But learning how to wash a comforter without ruining it doesn’t have to be rocket science.
 Wool is naturally breathable, antibacterial, and also temperature regulating which makes it less susceptible to bacteria and dust mites.

 How often should I wash my Wool comforter?